Founder note · Updated 29 May 2026

 Core shift

-From ranking and sessions only to prompt coverage, citations, recommendation context, and downstream commercial signal.
+From ranking and sessions only to prompt coverage, citations, recommendation context, traffic, and revenue signal.

 Best first outputs